pylelab/AMIGOSIII/README.md

 ## Dependency ##
 AMIGOS III is a plugin to [PyMOL](https://pymol.org/) version 2.5 or later.
-It requires matplotlib and python3 to work.
+It requires matplotlib and python3.

 ## Automated Installation ##
 If you use 64bit Windows, Linux or Mac, download the zip files for your